Thinkersbluff/CR6Community-Marlin_TB/docs/HELP/__QUICK_START_GUIDE.md

 - Open the folder: CR6Community-Marlin_TB-main\tools\configurator
 - Open README.md in that folder for the next steps
 💡 If Python, pip, or PlatformIO aren’t installed yet, you’ll also need them, to build the firmware.

+2. To make a copy of the repository that you can keep up to date with the online version:

+1. Install git on your system
+2. Use git to clone this repository directly to your computer.

+This option allows you to easily keep your local copy up to date with the latest changes by running a simple git pull command in a terminal window.

 ## 3. Install/Activate the Build Environment
 ### As a Firmware User: